-In order to help students find the support and community resources they need, the Office of Student Affairs has prepared this guide to help you find the resources you are looking for.
+In order to help students find the support and community resources they need, we have prepared this guide to help you find the resources you are looking for.

 For more information about supports and services available to students throughout the COVID-19 Pandemic, please visit the Current Students COVID-19 website.